ElvannAbendroth/oodri-dev/src/content/portfolio/jekyll-redesign.md

 ![Before & After Comparison](../../assets/portfolio/jekyll-compare.png)

 The current user experience on Jekyll's website is lacking: there is not clear call to action or clear structure to the page.

+### Top Navigation

 The current top navigation is cluttered and its elements lack a coherent visual structure.
 The software version will be de-emphasized and put next to the logo, the search bar was put in the center, and the pages will be sent to the right.
 The "home" menu item will be removed, and the GitHub link will be transformed into an icon.
-These changes will help users find the content that they want more easily.
+These changes will help users find the content they're looking for more easily.

+### Hero Section

 In order to fix this issue, we will need to redesign the content sections, starting with a hero section that stands out and provides the user with a clear call to action.